 Snickerdoodle Cookies for Christmas

 Classic cinnamon sugar cookies baked soft and chewy.
 Snickerdoodles are a family favorite and a tradition to bake every Christmas year.
 These old-fashioned cookies are rolled in a cinnamon-sugar and sparkle on any Christmas cookie tray.

 A popular type of Christmas cookie recipe, Snickerdoodles are similar to sugar cookies but they are not the same as traditional sugar cookie cutouts made during the holiday season.
-Instead, these cookies a thin, soft, and chewy while cutout Christmas sugar cookies are thick and sturdy and formed by rolling the dough out and shaping it with a cookie-cutter.
+Instead, these cookies a thin, soft, chewy, and have a tangy flavor while cutout Christmas sugar cookies are thick and sturdy and formed by rolling the dough out and shaping it with a cookie-cutter.